The Coaching Process

 Download: The One Page Strategic Plan

 Developing good and sustainable habits within a culture of accountability is the key to successful growth.
 It's easy to get excited about a new direction, implement changes, and eventually fall back into old habits once things are no longer shiny and new.
-Habits built under the Gazelles framework are designed with the long term in mind.
+Habits built under the Scaling Up framework are designed with the long term in mind.

 Execution Discussion Starters: